It’s time to begin planning your potager!

 And finally, locate your kitchen garden close to water.
 Garden vegetables are very thirsty and you don’t want to drag a heavy garden house or buckets of water in order to keep your plants healthy.

-The easiest way to decide what you want to grow in your potager is to think about what you like to cook.
+The easiest way to decide what you want to grow when planning your potager garden is to think about what you like to cook.

 For example, if you use a lot of fresh herbs, you’ll want a big pot of your favourites, or perhaps several small pots nicely arranged.
 Husband can’t get enough of your homemade salsa?
 Plan to have a steady supply of fresh cilantro and juicy tomatoes nearby.

 In other words, stock your kitchen garden with the fruits, vegetables, herbs and edible flowers you use in your day-to-day cooking.
-These are the items you will want to have convenient access to throughout the growing season.
+These are the items you will want to have convenient access to throughout the growing season, so include them when planning your potager.

 A kitchen garden is practical, containing food you eat daily throughout the growing season!

-For the most part, the same plants will have a home in both your potager and your main garden, but what matters is the type and maturity of the plants.
+For the most part, the same plants will have a home in both your small kitchen garden and your main garden, but what matters is the type and maturity of the plants.
 Here’s what I mean.

 Pickling cucumbers go to the main garden, but seedless table cucumbers stay in the kitchen garden.
 Also – if you plan to grow tiny little immature cucumbers to make small batch gherkin pickles, you’ll want those plants handy.